johnjbarton/Purple/readme.md

 5. Input the URL to Purple/purple.html in your clone.
 On orionhub this will be something like http://orionhub.org/file/XX/purple.html, where XX is a code for your clone.
 6. Save the URL.
 7. Right click on a page to see purple in the context menu.

+More details on the architecture and roadmap available on the [Wiki pages](https://github.com/johnjbarton/Purple/wiki).